sahilrajput03/assets_totel/README.md

 tldr:
 - It provides lazy loading i.e., only the images on the screen are loaded and subsequent are loaded on scroll.
-- Images are converted to `webp` format (optimized for web) automatically.
+- Images are converted to `webp` format (optimized for web) automatically thus extremely reduced size of images
+- fixes layout shifts as well